 I cannot recommend to buy it.

-People in Hamburg don´t tan, they rust!
+People of my age don´t tan, they simply rust!

 It been years since I have heard Rapido mentioned.
 I still have three of their N-scale Geeps, which though being quite noisy, run like champs after 30+ years.
 The one aspect I remember about Rapido's track which made it incompatible with other brands was that the rail ends were staggered at the joints, unlike the Atlas or Peco track where they are evenly aligned.
 Thus you couldn't mate Rapido track to anything else without one of their special adaptor sections.